 A trained scissor lift operator should perform this inspection.
 If any of these areas are compromised, and there’s no immediate fix, the equipment should be taken out of commission until maintenance can be completed.

 Scissor lift safety depends on the equipment being well-maintained and functional.
 Factors like having the right equipment and traffic control are irrelevant if the vehicle could malfunction.

 3. Use Fall Protection Systems

 Proper fall protection systems should be in place.
-Safety harnesses connected to secure anchor points should be worn if workers operate at a height above 6 feet.
+Safety harnesses connected to secure anchor points should be worn if workers operate above 6 feet.
 The guardrail should be inspected daily and checked for faults – any loose parts should be reported and repaired before employees set foot on the work platform.

 Safety nets are sometimes used for mobile scaffolding.
 While these fall protection measures are more common for boom lifts and cranes, you should assess whether these safety systems would be appropriate based on work locations and ground conditions.